Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 You should ask yourself these questions:

-- What kind or website will it be: an online store, corporate, blog or a portfolio?
+What kind of website will it be: an online store, corporate, blog, or portfolio?

 Also knowing the purpose of the site will enable your website designer to make better decisions and overcome many design problems.

 Identifying the primary users of your website is another integral step in the pre-development process.
 Your website needs to target both your macro (i.e. teenagers or adults?
 Men or women?) and micro audiences (i.e. designers, housewives, other companies, etc.).
 One of the biggest mistakes that website owners make is taking the audience for granted.
 Website owners usually make the assumption that if your idea appeals to you personally, it will appeal to your customers.
 Most of the time this isn’t the case.
 Always remember to research your demographic audience in order to know what will appeal to their needs and desires.
 Who are they?
 What defines them?
 How do you interact with them?
 How do they want to interact with you?

 This is a small guide of questions that will help you to identify your target audience:

 Who: Who is the site for?
 Existing customers, potential customers, or both?
 Who do you want to visit your site?
 Members of the press?
 Members of your community?

 What: What are they looking for when they come to your site?
 What is their technical skill level and what do they do online?
 What are their budgets and spending habits?
 What age are they?
 What colors, styles, fonts, and phrasing will appeal to them?